 The rate of ATP resynthesis limits your ability to continually perform at maximum intensity — you use ATP faster than you reproduce it.

-12Creatine in Bang energy reduces fatigue.
+12Creatine found in energy drinks reduces fatigue.
 One study determined that creatine led to reduced fatigue and increased energy levels during sleep deprivation (34).

 Creatine can also reduce fatigue in athletes taking a cycling test and has been used to decrease fatigue when exercising in high heat (35).

-2One 2006 study concluded that while energy drinks may help initially in shift workers, over longer durations, such as their next shift, it could negatively affect their performance and cognitive functioning (37).
+2One 2006 study concluded that while energy drinks may help initially in shift workers, it can negatively affect worker performance and cognitive functioning over longer durations, such as their next shift or later in the week (43).

 4Energy drink consumption may cause insomnia, headaches, a fast heart rate, nervousness, and seizures.

-8Caffeine toxicity and other adverse effects may also occur when taking energy drinks on a regular basis (41).
+8Caffeine toxicity and other adverse effects may also occur when consuming energy drinks regularly (49).

 9 Some energy drinks may dehydrate the body.
 Make sure you rehydrate with water when consuming.